Erriez/ErriezGithubActionsPlatformIODoxygen/.github/pull_request_template.md

 -----------

 ## Description and Impact
-Describe your proposed Pull Request and it's impact.
+Describe your proposed Pull Request and it's impact:
-eg: This pull request fixes an issue with... and affects boards...
+This pull request fixes an issue with... and affects boards...

 ## Link to other issues
-Provide relevant links to related issues, PRs etc.
+Provide relevant links to related issues, PRs etc:
-eg: "Issue #13"
+Issue #123

 ## Tested version
 Which version was used to test this pull request?
-eg:
-- Branch `main`
+- Branch: master
-- Hash: `123456`
+- Hash: 123456
-- Tag: `v1.0.0"`
+- Tag: v1.0.0

 Thanks for your contribution!